JooZef315/Task-manager/README.md

 ## Features

+- **Dummy Login**: Users can log in with predefined credentials to explore the app's functionality.
 - **CRUD Operations**: Create, read, update, and delete tasks.
 - **Task Filtering**: Filter tasks by status (e.g., Not Started, In Progress, Completed).
 - **Sorting**: Sort tasks alphabetically by description (ascending/descending).